thingsboard/thingsboard.github.io/docs/samples/raspberry/gpio.md

 ### Application source code

 Our application consists of single python script that is well commented.
 You will need to modify **THINGSBOARD_HOST** constant to match your Thingsboard server installation IP address or hostname.
+Use "demo.thingsboard.io" if you are using [live demo](http://demo.thingsboard.io/) server.

 The value of **ACCESS_TOKEN** constant corresponds to sample Raspberry Pi device in pre-provisioned [demo data](/docs/samples/demo-account/#tenant-devices).
+If you are using [live demo](http://demo.thingsboard.io/) server - [get the access token](/docs/user-guide/ui/devices/#manage-device-credentials) for pre-provisioned "Raspberry Pi Demo Device".

 {% capture tabspec %}python-script gpio,gpio.py,python,resources/gpio.py,/docs/samples/raspberry/resources/gpio.py{% endcapture %}